- Size and depth of the hole.

 - Top of cement.

 - Casing size and weight (and/or ID).

-Although there are several placement techniques that can be used in primary cementing, they have a number of features in common.
+Although there are several placement techniques that can be used in primary cementing (Cementing in drilling), they have a number of features in common.
 Therefore and for the sake of simplicity, we discuss the most straightforward single-stage operation in detail.
 Where appropriate mention will be made of special features applicable to other technique(s).

 Hole and mud conditioning

-The logging program should include the running of a calliper tool to get the best possible actual gauge of the hole for volumetric calculations.
-Although in cost-benefit terms a one-arm calliper log from, the PDC/CNL may suffice; a four arm calliper logging tool combined with an integrating facility is highly recommended to get the most accurate reading on the hole volume.
+The logging program should include the running of a caliper tool to get the best possible actual gauge of the hole for volumetric calculations.
+Although in cost-benefit terms a one-arm caliper log from, the PDC/CNL may suffice; a four-arm calliper logging tool combined with an integrating facility is highly recommended to get the most accurate reading on the hole volume.
 The (higher) costs for the integrator tool will be (partly) offset by reducing excess cement costs which otherwise are incurred.
 After logging a further check-trip (check also: Tripping Pipe procedures) may be considered to ensure that the hole is stable and ready for casing running operations.

 Casing configuration In Cementing job Design